Kristin Persson: Education

-Persson holds a Master of Science in Engineering Physics from Lund Institute of Technology in Sweden and completed a Ph.D. in Theoretical Physics from Royal Institute of Technology (KTH) in Sweden in 2001, under the supervision of Göran Grimvall.
-After her Ph.D., she joined the Massachusetts Institute of Technology as a postdoctoral associate from 2001-2002 and 2004-2007.
+Persson holds a Master of Science in engineering physics from Lund Institute of Technology in Sweden and completed a Ph.D. in theoretical physics from Royal Institute of Technology (KTH) in Sweden in 2001, under the supervision of Göran Grimvall.
+After her Ph.D., she joined the Massachusetts Institute of Technology as a postdoctoral associate from 2001 to 2002.
+In 2002 she resigned her postdoctoral position to care full-time for her two daughters, born 2000 and 2002.
+She was rehired at MIT in 2004 and became a Research Associate in 2006.
+In 2008, Persson joined Lawrence Berkeley National Laboratory as a staff scientist, and in 2015 she became a professor in the Department of Materials Science and Engineering at the University of California, Berkeley.